msyvr/my-website/content/posts/raytracer/index.md

   enable: true
 ---

-During my first [Recurse Center](https://recurse.com") retreat in the fall of 2021, I worked on code craftsmanship and experimented with a variety of software engineering concepts.
+During my first [Recurse Center](https://recurse.com") retreat in the fall of 2021, I learned Python (and just a little React), worked on code craftsmanship, and poked around to learn a bit about any aspects of computing I happened across during study sessions or while pairing with fellow Recursers.
 One tangent led me to writing a [ray tracing engine](https://github.com/msyvr/raytracer).

 ## GPUs rule